jinlx/Ozone-photochemistry-in-fresh-biomass-burning-smoke/README.md

 Two workflows are supported:

 1. **Fast reproduction (recommended):** run the notebook using the processed datasets (download from Zenodo or place them in `processed_data/`).
 2. **Full reproduction:** regenerate processed datasets from raw inputs.
-Due to data volume and/or data-use constraints, the complete raw-input package is not distributed via GitHub; please contact the authors for access.
+Due to data volume and/or data-use constraints, the complete raw-input and processing package is not distributed via GitHub and Zenodo; please contact the authors for access.

 ## Repository structure